 1. Check in-app settings and permissions

 The first thing you should do is check in-app settings.
-There’s an option to allow all, some, or no notifications to appear as bubbles.
+There’s an option to allow all, some, or no notifications to appear as a bubble.
 This option should be enabled by default but you should check it out to ensure that this is the case.
-In addition, you should probably check if Facebook Messenger has permissions to show content above other apps in System settings.
+In addition, you should probably check if Facebook Messenger has permission to show content above other apps in System settings.

 Here’s what you need to do:

 - Tap on the profile photo at the top left corner.

 - Make sure that Chat heads are enabled and open Notifications & sounds.

 - Tap Show as bubbles and make sure to select All.

 Also, navigate to Settings > Notifications > Advanced settings and enable Floating notifications.
 The exact steps may be different on different Android skins, but you should be able to find Bubbles in Notifications settings.

 In addition, you should navigate to Settings > Apps > All apps > Messenger.
 Once there, check for Appear on top permission and make sure that Messenger has permission to draw on top of other apps.
 Check out our article about managing permissions on Android for more info.

 An alternative solution would be to clear local data from Facebook Messenger and reset the app that way.
 Some users report that this solved the issue while others are still stuck with the problem.